-Let’s take a look at some of the best racquetball racquets in the market right now.
+Let’s take a look at some of the best racquetball racquets in the market right now (reviewed in September 2018).
 Determining which one is right for you will depend on your style of play and how experienced you are.

 - Top 10 Best Racquetball Racquet Reviews 2018

 - #1.
 Head i.165 Racquetball Racquet